teamrabu/rabu-schedule/readme.md

 Enjoy!
 ------

 Rabu's limitations are your opportunity to contribute!
 Get your feet wet, poke around, and let us know what you think.
-Patches welcome!